drenther/liquor-prices-delhi/README.md

 # liqour-prices-delhi
 A scraper written using navalia to keep an up-to-date data of liquor prices in New Delhi

+An React app created using the scrapped data is live @ https://delhiquor.surge.sh

 clone the repo and yarn start to create your own latest json data or fetch the raw db.json file to use the data.